vikramsh2002/Spark-Foundation-Task/README.md

 # Spark-Foundation-Task
 Contains Notebooks Of Sparks Foundation Internship Tasks The Sparks Foundation Tasks This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.

-Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( October-2020 ) Internship Type - Work from Home In this internship, we were provided a total of 6 Tasks and I was able to successfully complete all the 6 tasks within the given time-frame.
+Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( September-2021 ) Internship

 # Task-1 : Prediction using Supervised ML (Level - Beginner)
 Please click on the images on right side to view my solution.